"My almost 3 year old has been potty trained for a year. Lately, it's been fun to pee down his

 Well, the research does suggest that's a likely outcome.
 When you use timeouts (or any other "love withdrawal" technique), children feel rejected,

 bad about themselves, disconnected from us.
-That means they are more likely to misbehave.
+That means they're more likely to misbehave.
 When you ask them to repress their anger at their siblings,

-Wondering what research I'm referring to?
+Wondering what research on time outs I'm referring to?
 Here are just two studies.
 There are many more.

 A study done by the National Institute of Mental Health[i] concluded that timeouts are effective in getting toddlers to cooperate, but only temporarily.

 The children misbehaved more than children who weren’t disciplined with timeout, even when their mothers took the time to talk with them afterward.

 Michael Chapman and Carolyn Zahn-Wexler, the authors of the study, concluded that the children were reacting to the perceived “love withdrawal”